ietf-wg-dance/draft-dance-architecture/draft-ietf-dance-architecture.md

-**Security Domain:** DNS-bound client identity allows the device to establish secure communications with any server with a DNS-bound identity, as long as a network path exists, the entity is configured to trust its communicating peer by name, and agreement on protocols can be achieved.
+**Security Domain:** DNS-bound client identity allows the device to establish secure communications with any server with a DNS-bound identity, as long as a network path exists, the entity is configured to trust its communicating peer by its DNS owner name, and agreement on protocols can be achieved.
 The act of joining a security domain, in the past, may have involved certificate provisioning.
 Now, it can be as simple as using a manufacturer-provisioned identity to join the device to the network and application.
 [Is the security domain defined by how broadly the identity is recognized, or by the breadth of the application or network access policy?]